 The department first offered an industrial engineering degree in 1956, but the core curriculum started way back in 1919.
 That’s the year an industrial engineering option became available for mechanical engineers.
-J. O. Keller, who graduated from Penn State in 1914, came to Iowa State to direct the new program.
+John O. Keller, a 1914 graduate of Pennsylvania State College’s industrial engineering program, came to Iowa State to direct the new program.
 Keller was one of the first students in the country to earn an IE degree.

 In 1926 a general engineering (GE) curriculum was started, and in 1929 the Department of General Engineering (the predecessor to industrial engineering) was established with offices in Engineering Hall (now Marston Hall).

 The GE curriculum consisted primarily of classes in electrical, mechanical, and civil engineering, as well as many classes in economics.
 There were only two GE courses (both personnel related) in the original curriculum.

 Frank Paine was the first department chair, serving in that position from 1929 until he died of a heart attack in 1942.
 Joseph Walkup was appointed the new department chair in 1942, staying until 1973.
 During his tenure, many changes were made, including moving the general engineering department closer to the IE concept.
 Accordingly, an IE option was prepared and eventually offered in 1946.
 By 1955, the ECPD Accrediting Committee recommended that the department change its name to industrial engineering.
 The Board of Regents accepted the recommendation, and the change was made on July 1, 1956.